Yes, Cullen's hotness in Dragon Age: Inquisition is actually visible from space. |

 And that's where Dragon Age: Inquisition comes in, and why it's a fascinating finish to Cullen's arc.

 Each time Cullen appears in the Dragon Age trilogy, he is visibly changed.
-It's
+It's as if he is a statue of marble being shaped by a sculptor. |

 The interesting thing that DAI does, is that it takes the framework of that survivor's story and pushes the boundaries a bit further, darkening the tapestry and adding complexity to it.
 Inquisition uniquely almost always couples a background of trauma and violence with a heightened and dual perception of guilt and responsibility.
 Everyone in DAI who is battling PTSD, for instance, is also battling guilt.
 Bull.
 Varric.
 Cassandra.
 Cole.
 Solas.
 Blackwall.
 Even our darling Josie.
 And especially beautiful Cullen.